pdrapi/chess-error-classifier-puzzle-recommender/README.md

 # Chess Game Analysis Tool

+## For Thesis Supervisors
+Main.py contains both Player and GameAnalysis class, and ML.ipynb at the end of the file contains the recommendation system and associated analytics.

 ## Overview
 This project provides tools for analyzing chess games by connecting to the Lichess platform and utilizing a local chess engine.
 It features two main classes, `Player` and `GameAnalysis`, which allow users to fetch game data from Lichess, analyze it, and display detailed insights about mistakes, game phases, and specific endgame scenarios.